jamesneb/jamesneb.github.io/about.md

 <p class="message">
 Hiya.
 I'd love to take some time to promote a fascinating open-source project: <b>AB Street</b>.
 ABStreet is a city and neighborhood simulation designed with the goal of creating neighborhoods which are friendlier to walking, biking, and public transit.
-You can find it here:[abstreet](https://github.com/a-b-street/abstreet).
+You can find it here:<a href=https://github.com/a-b-street/abstreet)> ABStreet </a>

 </p>